Wowiee3/SunwayCTF-challs/hr-department/README.md

 Send email for auto reply > find account on Instagram > the flag is in one of the post

 ## CSC HR Department 2
-I heard a cybersecurity meetup was held at Sunway University sometime this year, I wonder if Xiao and his gang was there...
-Flag format: sunctf{fake_flag}
+A cybersecurity meetup was held at Sunway University sometime this year, Xiao and his gang was there eating pizza and having a blast!
+Flag is all lowercase.

 Flag: `sunctf{wizard_of_legends}`